 It is important to remember that even with our advice, it will still be difficult to establish if it’s a gemstone or piece of glass.
 Even professionals will sometimes be unsure if a particular diamond is fake or real.

-- How to Authenticate a Real Diamond?
+- How to Tell if a Diamond is Real?

 It should only take a little effort to establish whether your diamond (or diamond ring) is all it should be.
 It should be noted, however, that none of these tests are sufficient in themselves to establish the authenticity of a diamond.

 Moissanite, in particular, has many similar properties to natural diamonds and will pass many of these tests.

 The final test, the professional way, of course, is the only way to know with certainty.